When simulation stops scaling: Where classical modeling breaks down in complex materials

 - How teams address these challenges today, and where emerging approaches like quantum computing may fit into future simulation strategies

-Who is this webinar for
+Who was this webinar for

 - Computational chemists and materials scientists